Collective Worship and Religious Education

 We hold a Friday service in the church each week well attended by parents and carers, friends and members of the wider school community.

 We use this to celebrate our ’learners of the week’, pupils' birthdays and other achievements.

-We have a dedicated group of local community members who take it in turns to lead our Friday services.
+As well as our Parish Priest Father David, we have a dedicated group of local community members who take it in turns to lead our Friday services.
 These services are very popular, and show a real sense of community - ensuring strong links between the village, church and the school.